ikota3/image_utilities/README.md

 #### Note

-- This command will recursively watch the target directory, and convert the **files in each directory** to pdf.
+- This command will recursively watch the target directory, and rename the **files in each directory** to sequential number.

 - `-e`, `--extensions` can pass multiple extension.
 But you have to pass a list, with no space between comma.
 - Also the extensions is **case sensitive**.